 People not properly established in God’s Word tend to be susceptible to false teaching.

-Faulty doctrine leads to a weak faith.
-People who do not have maturity of mind formed from the understanding of the principles of God’s Word and the application of those principles to their lives will be vulnerable to deception.
+Faulty doctrine leads to weak faith.
+People who do not have the maturity of mind formed from the understanding of the principles of God’s Word and the application of those principles to their lives will be vulnerable to deception.
 Faulty doctrine will lead to a weakened faith.
 People with a weakened faith fall prey to further false teaching even to the point of joining the final apostasy.

 We live in a day when Christians minimize the Word of God.
 They do this to their ultimate harm.
 They make themselves vulnerable to apostasy.